Natasha Anasi: Club career

 Anasi joined ÍBV in 2014 and played with the team for three seasons.
 In 2016, she helped ÍBV to the Icelandic Cup final where the team lost to Breiðablik.
 In 2017, she joined Keflavík.
-After playing the majority of her career as a defender, she moved to the middlefielder position after joining Keflavík.
+After playing the majority of her career as a defender, she moved to the midfielder position after joining Keflavík.

 In November 2021, Anasi signed with Úrvalsdeild club Breiðablik.

+In October 2022, Anasi signed with Brann and formally joined the team on 1 January 2023.
+She missed most of the 2023 season due to an achilles injury.

+In July 2024, Anasi returned to Iceland and signed with Valur.

-National team career
+International career

 Anasi trained with the United States U-18 team during the spring of 2010.
 She trained with the United States U-23 team in the spring of 2012 and 2013.
 The later year, she traveled with the U-23 team to La Manga, Spain, to play in the Four Nations Tournament.

 In 2019, Anasi received an Icelandic citizenship and in February 2020, she was selected to the Icelandic national team for the first time.
 On 4 March 2020, Anasi made her senior debut for Iceland in a 1–0 friendly win against Northern Ireland.
-On 20 February 2022, she scored her first goal for Iceland when she scored the first goal in Iceland's 2-1 victory against Czech Republic.
+On 20 February 2022, she scored her first goal for Iceland when she scored the first goal in Iceland's 2–1 victory against Czech Republic.
+Her first start for Iceland came in a 3-0 victory against Germany on 12 July 2024.

-In October 2022, Anasi joined Brann.
+On 13 June 2025, Anasi was called up to the Iceland squad for the UEFA Women's Euro 2025.

 Personal life

-Anasi is married to basketball coach Rúnar Ingi Erlingsson.
+Anasi is married to Icelandic basketball coach Rúnar Ingi Erlingsson.